fsharp/fslang-design/preview/FS-1137-prefer-extensions-method-over-property-when-arguments-provided.md

 The reasonning for also supporting type extensions (which C# does not support/are F# specific) is to keep extension methods and methods defined in a type extension conceptually identical from standpoint of F# consumer.

+## Support for static properties

+The reasonning for also supporting shadowing of static properties is to avoid introducing disparity against instance and static properties and the ability to use shadowing through type extensions (there is no such thing as extension method seen as static member).

 ## Implementation details

 When there is a "delayed application" expression adjacent to the identifier which would normally resolve to a property, the resolution considers extension methods / type extensions that are in the name resolution environment.